 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DORAVILLE DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your criminal case pending in Doraville, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearings to preserve your driving privileges.
 If you have been charged with a DUI in Doraville, chances are the Doraville DUI officer served you with a notice of a license suspension action.
-Doraville Officer J. Nalepa makes a lot of DUI arrests in Doraville.
+Doraville Officer J. Nalepa made a lot of DUI arrests in Doraville.
 If Officer Nalepa was your arresting officer, he will serve you with a notice of license suspensiona and he typically shows up at administrative hearings.
 Whether you refused the Doraville DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Doraville DUI officer to serve you notice of an administrative license suspension.
 The form that is used is called a DDS-1205 form.
 This form is either yellow or white and the officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).

 - We strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license.